-Our large corporate customers consist of companies that are not "small- and medium-size enterprises" as defined in the Framework Act on Small and Medium Enterprises of Korea and related regulations, and typically include companies that have assets of \(\foldam{W}\)12 billion or more and are therefore subject to external audit under the Act on External Audits of Stock Companies.
+Our large corporate customers consist of companies that are not "small- and medium-size enterprises" as defined in the Framework Act on Small and Medium Enterprises of Korea and related regulations, and typically include companies that have assets of \(\foldam{H}12\) billion or more and are therefore subject to external audit under the Act on External Audits of Stock Companies.
 As a result of our history and development, particularly the history of Woori Bank, we remain the main creditor bank to many of Korea's largest corporate borrowers.

-In terms of our outstanding loan balance, as of December 31, 2020, 36.8% of our large corporate loans were extended to borrowers in the manufacturing industry, 36.8% were extended to borrowers in the finance and insurance industries, and 7.3% were extended to borrowers in the retail and wholesale industries.
+In terms of our outstanding loan balance, as of December 31, 2021, 39.1% of our large corporate loans were extended to borrowers in the finance and insurance industries, 35.0% were extended to borrowers in the manufacturing industry, and 7.9% were extended to borrowers in the retail and wholesale industries.

 We service our large corporate customers primarily through Woori Bank's network of dedicated corporate banking centers and general managers.
-Woori Bank operates 11 dedicated corporate banking centers, all of which are located in the Seoul metropolitan area.
+Woori Bank operates 10 dedicated corporate banking centers, all of which are located in the Seoul metropolitan area.
 Each center is staffed with one or more general managers, and certain centers are headed by a senior general manager.
 Depending on the center, each such manager is responsible for large corporate customers that either are affiliates of a particular chaebol or operate in a particular industry or region.
-As of December 31, 2020, Woori Bank had a total of 92 general managers who focus on marketing to and managing the accounts of large corporate customers.
+As of December 31, 2021, Woori Bank had a total of 89 general managers who focus on marketing to and managing the accounts of large corporate customers.